Neighborhood watch

 A neighborhood watch or neighbourhood watch (see spelling differences), also called a crime watch or neighbourhood crime watch, is an organized group of civilians devoted to crime and vandalism prevention within a neighborhood.

 The aim of neighborhood watch includes educating residents of a community on security and safety and achieving safe and secure neighborhoods.
 However, when a criminal activity is suspected, members are encouraged to report to authorities, and not to intervene.

-In the United States, neighborhood watch builds on the concept of a town watch from Colonial America.

 Organization

 A neighborhood watch may be organized as its own group or may simply be a function of a neighborhood association or other community association.

-Neighborhood watches are not vigilante organizations.
-When suspecting criminal activities, members are encouraged to contact authorities and not to intervene.
+While not all neighborhood watch groups are vigilantes, some are and use vigilante practices in order for them to handle crime in their neighborhoods.
+In the United States, neighborhood watch groups increased in popularity throughout the 1980s and 1990s in part as a response to the perceived ineffectiveness of new policing strategies.

 Other programs similar to Neighborhood Watch include Operation Identification, a citizen's burglary prevention program for use in homes and businesses that was developed in the United States during the 1960s.

 History

 Australia

 The Neighbourhood Watch Australasia (NHWA) program was first introduced in New South Wales in 1984.
 The logo with the four faces was designed by a Victorian volunteer community commission in 1983, where it has since become the nationally acknowledged brand of NHW.
 The first NHWA Journal was published in October 2006, where it contained information on crime prevention instructions and events from each of the NHWA regions.
 In 2007 NHWA was listed as an incorporated association.
 In 2010 NHWA featured its own online website and in 2011 it established its Facebook page.

 In 2014, several Neighbourhood Watch groups in the Gold Coast faced a lack of interest from the community.
 Throughout the 2000s, Broadbeach had 22 groups that were surveilling the streets in Mermaid Waters.
-But in 2014 only three people attended the committees due to disinterest.
+In 2014, however, only three people attended the committees due to disinterest.

 Run by members of the community, the NSW Police supports and assists the NHW program.
 The program is not for profit and it is not funded by the NSW Police Force, or any other government organisations.
 It is rather assisted through fundraising, sponsorships and grants.
 Members of the community are encouraged to participate within the program and membership is free of charge.
 Participators act as a conduit between NSW Police and their local area by encouraging crime prevention and closer community relations.
 Diversity is reflected in the NHW program and is encouraged.